 The most difficult part of the climb is between Kibo, at 15,420 feet, and Gilman’s point, at 18,700 feet, a distance of 5.7 miles.
 Jeff made this climb in just under six hours, while it took me 12 hours to arrive at Gilman’s point.
 I had four stents as a result of blocked arteries and had a blood disorder called myelodysplasia.
 However, my cardiologist and internist cleared me for the climb since I was in such good shape overall.

 At 8:00 AM the next morning, Jeff, Frank and I began the climb from the floor of the crater to the rim of the mountain and then onto the summit.
-We reached the summit at 11:07 AM on October 13, 2007.
+Jeff reached the summit long before I did but kindly waited so that we could step on the summit together.
+We stepped on the summit simultaneously at 11:07 AM on October 13, 2007.

 Frank and I bonded very tightly on this trip.
 I would not have made it without him and owe my life to him for guiding me safely up the mountain.
 Frank and I began addressing each other as father and son due to the strong friendship we had formed.

 About two years ago, Frank started developing six acres of property in Southern Tanzania near a wild life reserve called Selous.
 He kept me informed at each stage of developing the property and wanted me to be the first visitor to see it.
 We were there December 10–12, 2017.

 Frank had already installed 10 large tents with full bathroom facilities where families could stay.
 He had built a large two story building with a kitchen for preparing and serving meals.
 He plans on building a lodge with about 40 rooms for guests with an accompanying swimming pool and several other amenities.
 Frank is indeed a visionary when it comes to his businesses.
 He will undoubtedly become one of the major adventure companies in Tanzania within the next several years.